Salkantay Trek to Machu Picchu: What to Expect on the 4 Day Hike

 Words cannot truly describe the experience of being there.
 Whether it is the extraordinary natural beauty, or maybe the area is truly filled with some magical energy, being there left an inedible mark on us.

-One of the reasons why we chose to do the Salkantay Trail was the opportunity to spend a night at the Sky Camp.
+One of the reasons why we chose to do the Salkantay Trail as opposed to the Classic Inca Trail was the opportunity to spend a night at the Sky Camp.
 Perched high in the mountain ranges, the Sky Camp features multiple transparent glass domes where you can spend the night marvelling at the celestial night sky.
 From here, the entire Milky Way and sky full of stars unfold before you, even visible to the naked eye.

 Our guide explained to us that the mountains are considered Apus, or mountain spirits, that house sacred deities.
 So whenever the locals pass through here, they will make a Coca Leaf offering on the rocks to thank them for blessing their safe passage.